 Although we are often unaware of the current of our thinking, it has a profound effect on how we live our lives, as well on our mental and emotional health.

 In an 8-week MBSR/MBCT programme we learn the skills which support us in developing this quality of attention, and the capacity to come back, again and again, to this present moment, with patience and compassion.
 These 8-week programmes are not group therapy, although they can be healing, but are very practical, educational courses, teaching us to apply the art of mindfulness to our day to day lives.

-There has been a sizeable body of research carried out in the areas of MBSR & MBCT over the last 30 years which indicates that practicing mindfulness regularly helps the body/ mind respond rather than react to stress, leaving valuable resources for taking care of our general health and well-being.
+There has been a sizeable body of research carried out in the areas of MBSR & MBCT over the last 35 years which indicates that a regular mindfulness practice helps the body/ mind respond rather than react to stress, leaving valuable resources for taking care of our general health and well-being.